 Lecturers in positions of continuing programmatic need shall be integrated into the governance of their departments, although they do not have Academic Council membership.
 Departments should not expect Lecturers to take on departmental administration and advisory roles beyond those associated with the specific programmatic need for which they were appointed.

-For step by step instructions for appointing, reappointing, or changing the appointment or pay of Lecturers, see the Appointment and Promotion: Other Titles web page.
+For step by step instructions for appointing, reappointing, or changing the appointment or pay of Lecturers, see the Appointment, Reappointment, Promotion: Visiting and Short Term Faculty Titles web page.

 Lecturer without Salary

 This title may be used for highly qualified individuals who make occasional, specialized contributions to the teaching program on a voluntary basis.
 Appointments and reappointments are normally for a period of up to one year at a time.